rodneygauna/jr-pokemon-tcg-rulebook/1-rulebook/rulebook.md

 The most important cards are Pokemon!
 Most of these cards are Basic Pokemon, Stage 1 Pokemon, and Stage 2 Pokemon.
 Stage 1 and Stage 2 Pokemon are also called Evolution cards.
 Look at the upper-left corner and you will see the Pokemon's Stage and the Pokemon it evolves from, if any.

 **Energy Cards**
 Most of the time, Pokemon can't attack without Energy cards!
-You'll need to match the symbols of the attack cost to the Energy card, but any of Energy can be used for 'colorless'.
+You'll need to match the symbols of the attack cost to the Energy card, but any of Energy can be used for 'Colorless'.

 ## Zones for the Game